cocode/Book4matter/docs/chapters/180-afterword.md

 ### Goals

 Book4matter makes writing my books easier.
 I hope it will do the same for you.
-Let us know, via github, about any issues you run into.
+Let us know, via GitHub, about any issues you run into.
 As with many one-person projects, this project does what I need it to do.
 Suggestion for how to make it work for you, too, are welcome.

 ### Dependencies